solana-labs/solana/docs/src/staking/README.md

 loss for the token holder, it also is a loss of future rewards for the validator due to their reduced total delegation.

-Therefore, it is always in the validator's interest to not engage in such behavior, which further aligns both validators' and token holders' financial incentives, which in turn help keeps the network secure, robust and performing at its best.
+It is the goal of the network rewards and slashing to align both validators' and token holders' financial incentives, which in turn help keeps the network secure, robust and performing at its best.

-*Note: Network rewards for stakers and validators are not presently enabled on Mainnet Beta.
+*Note: Network rewards for stakers and validators are not presently enabled on Mainnet Beta.*
-It is the decision of the Solana Foundation if/when to enable such rewards.*

-*Note: Slashing is not implemented on Mainnet Beta at this time.
-It is the decision of the Solana Foundation if/when to enable slashing.*
+*Note: Slashing is not implemented on Mainnet Beta at this time.*

 ## How do I stake my SOL tokens?
 In order to stake tokens on Solana, you first will need to transfer some SOL